C0DEA/OpenCV_Proj_AKI/README.md

 ### OpenCV_FACECOUNTER_FPS.py is the most up to date version, the rest are older versions or testing "environments". ###
 ### WHEN RUNNING THE PROGRAM PRESS "Q" TO QUIT IT
-Majority of the Code was written ChatGPT.
+Majority of the Code was written by ChatGPT.
 It made the development more efficient and simpler.

 "Embrace the GPT or the GPT will embrace you"